 The solution addresses Key Issue #2: Edge Relocation.
 The UE is Edge Computing Service agnostic.

 This solution supports all connectivity models and describes Discovery of Edge Application Server at edge relocation due to PDU Session re-anchoring.
-The description applies to PDU session re-anchoring with SSC#3,d SSC#2 modes and session breakout PDU sessions (with and without co-existence with previous Edge PSA).
+The description applies to PDU session re-anchoring with SSC#3, SSC#2 modes and session breakout PDU sessions (with and without co-existence with previous Edge PSA).